 Genre: RPG

-One of the best RPGs ever made, Divinity: Original Sin 2 delivers an epic, story-rich adventure that’s fully playable on iPhone.
-The tactical combat, branching quests, and co-op multiplayer offer over 80 hours of gameplay.
+This is one of the greatest RPGs ever made, fully playable on iPhone.
+The tactical turn-based combat, branching storylines, and cooperative multiplayer justify the premium price.
+You’re getting 80+ hours of content.

-Worth It Because: It’s a full-fledged AAA experience with zero compromises.
+Worth it because: It’s a complete AAA RPG experience without compromises.

 Grand Theft Auto: San Andreas